chopshop-166/SoftwareTraining/Training Plan/BeginningTraining.md

   - Write a 2 function calculator
   - Write a 4 function calculator (Advanced)
 ## Fourth Week:
- - [ ] Functions
+- Git, git etiquette, and how to run robot code Workflow and bug fixing (TEACH BRANCHING IN PREP FOR FUNCTIONS) ((( (- [ ] Averaging Robot exercise
+  - Add averaging to driver input
+  - This is a Low Pass Filter
+  - Explore how increasing the window size (# of samples) slows response
+- deadbanding ))))
+FUNCTIONS
  - Way of encapsulating code that is re-used
     - 3 Components
       - Type
       - Name